pranavc28/blog/content/posts/generative-ui-tinker.md

 - **Event handler coverage**: onClick handlers for ride type selection, onChange for input fields, onSubmit for booking confirmation
 - **Conditional rendering**: Dynamic UI showing different states (selecting ride, confirming booking, success message)

 The fine-tuned model generates not just syntactically correct code, but a **functionally complete, interactive booking flow** that responds to user actions—exactly what our reward function incentivized.
-Given the addition of a new computational reward variable for dynamic code, we can see that the LLM picks up on this use case for code generation.
+Given the addition of a new computational reward variable for dynamic code, we can see that the LLM picks up on this use case effectively for code generation.

 ### Use Case 2: Google Search Homepage